orkes-io/docs/docs/developer-guides/unit-and-regression-tests.md

 public abstract Workflow testWorkflow(WorkflowTestRequest testRequest);
 ```

-The actual workflow is executed on a real Conductor server, ensuring you are testing the behavior that will match the ACTUAL execution of the server.
+The actual workflow is executed on a real Conductor server, ensuring you are testing the behavior that will match the actual execution of the server.

 ## Setting up Conductor server for testing